rogue7373/SRE/SREFoundationsChapter1.md

 - CALMS: Culture, Automation, Lean, Measurement, and Sharing coined by Jezz Humble.
 - Culture DevOps requires a shared responsibility for tearing down silos between Dev and Ops.
 - Automation in DevOps refers to technical practices around Continuous Delivery (automate all the things, infrasturcture provisioning, deployement, testing, and monitoring)
+- Lean refers to the principles of waste elimination and value stream optimization (nod to ITIL) These methods are applied in practice using work-in-progress minimization, batch size limitation, handoff complexity reduction, queue length management, and wait time reduction
+In terms of measurement, a DevOps organization collects data on its processes, builds, deployments, failures, feature usage, etc. This data is used to understand current capabilities and drive measureable improvements.
+- Sharing in DevOps refers to shared goals, openness, and information sharing among the development and operations teams.
+CALMS is also sometimes used to communicate and negotiate the differences between DevOps and ITIL.
+### 1.1.5 SRE
+Site reliability engineering is a probably the latest methodology for doing operations.
+It originated within Google in 2014.
+SRE is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.
+The main goals are to create a scalable an highly reliable software system.
+SRE is what happens when a software egineer is tasked with what used to be called operations.
+The SRE principles were postulated by Google in the [Site Reliability Workbook](https://sre.google/sre-book/table-of-contents/)